 Ankai Caves are simple Hindu shrines located on the plateau of Ankai Hill.
 Tankai Caves, in turn, are lavishly decorated Jain caves located at the foot of Tankai Hill.

 Tankai Caves are comparatively small but rich with adornment – unfortunately, most of the sculptures are defaced now.

 First cave has two floors.
-Front of the lower floor contains two pillars, adorned with two sculptures facing each other.
+The front of the lower floor contains two pillars, adorned with two sculptures facing each other.
 The portal leading from the veranda into the shrine is covered with stone carvings, overloaded with detail if compared to the simple and small hall behind it.
 The hall behind it is roughly square, supported by four columns with finely carved capitals.
 Space between columns is adorned with lotus.
 Style of details hints that the chamber has been made around the 11 – 12th century AD.
-At the rear wall of the hall, there is empty shrine with a beautifully adorned portal, with five human figures at each side of the door.
+At the rear wall of the hall, there is an empty shrine with a beautifully adorned portal, with five human figures at each side of the door.

 The second floor has two rather simple pillars at the front of the veranda.
 The floor in the upper story is perfectly plain.

 Portal leading into the hall is lavishly decorated.
 Hall is roughly shaped, with a small vestibule leading to a shrine at the rear wall.
 The portal leading towards the shrine has few decorations – could be mentioned Tirthankara above the door.
 Shrine seems to be not completed.
 The second floor is lighted through holes forming ornament.
-Interior contains figures of lions, the hall is only partly excavated.
+The interior contains figures of lions, the hall is only partly excavated.